Review the workshop in Oslo

 See the program for the two day seminar in Oslo below.

 Norway's initiative for climate and forest (NICFI) has been evaluated since the beginning through a real time evaluations.
-Two new reports are published in advance of the workshop in Oslo.
+Two new reports were published in advance of the workshop in Oslo.

 Stocktaking on achievements the Norwegian forest initiative